 Can I purchase an audio CD and have a private transcriber prepare a transcript for me?
 (August 18, 2017)

 This can be done, however, the transcript will not be the official court record.
 The official certified court record can only be prepared by the court or an individual designated by the court to produce the record.

 No. Unless otherwise ordered, it is the responsibility of the ordering party to pay for the transcripts to be used in the record on appeal.

-Once your order is received, an estimate of the total cost will be prepared and you will be notified by the court reporter or recorder as to how much deposit is needed to start preparing your transcript.
-A deposit of 75% of the estimated total is required.
-You will be asked to send the deposit in the form of a check or money order payable directly to the court reporter or a transcription company.
-The court is unable to accept cash for a transcript.
+Once your order is received, an estimate of the total cost will be prepared, and you will be notified by the court reporter, recorder, or transcription company as to how much deposit is needed to start preparing your transcript.
+A deposit of the estimated total is required.
+You will be asked to send the deposit payable directly to the court reporter or transcription company.

 Note: Transcripts are not started and the time for delivery does not start to run until the deposit has been received.

-For CJA appointed attorneys only: Log into the court’s CJA eVoucher system and submit a CJA-24 transcript request form.
+If you are a CJA appointed attorney, please log into the court’s eVoucher system and submit a CJA-24 transcript request.